About Us

 Donna Haraway

-We are an anarcho queer venture that engages in collective care and skill share rooted in land stewardship — through workshops, events, radical bioregional remedies and seasonal ferments.
+We are an anarcho queer venture, rooted in land stewardship, that centres health autonomy through collective care and prefigurative skill sharing — our offerings include queercare, workshops, events, radical remedies and seasonal ferments.

 •────────•°•🜁🜃•⨳•🜂🜄•°•────────•